dPacc/Accentue/README.md

 # Accentue

-An application to Highlight sentences/word in a PDF.
+Upload a pdf and Highlight sentences/words present in it